VedAstro/VedAstro/README.md

  -->

-# Other Cool Projects 😎
+# 😎 Other Cool Projects
 - [VedicFeed](https://ask.vedicfeed.com) : AI Powered Astrologer

 <hr>

+# 👪 Join our family
+We're always looking for somebody to write docs, edit code, raise funds or help out in another ways.
+We pay volunteers with the money we receive from donations to compensate for their time spent.
+Drop us a mail, to get started.

-# Project Architecture 🔩
+# ⚙️ Project Architecture
 Key design notes to understand the internals of the program better during development

 ## Core Function Explained
 The main part of the program is the prediction/event generator.